What is the Interstate Medical Licensure Compact?

 Is my state part of the Compact?

-While 26 states have enacted the compact licensure legislation there are only 20 compact states in which a doctor can carry their State of Principle Licensure (SPL) which is required to get a license in another compact state.
-This is due to some issues with all 26 states being able to do FBI background checks.
+While 29 states have enacted the compact licensure legislation there are 21 compact states in which a doctor can carry their State of Principle Licensure (SPL) which is required to get a license in another compact state.
+This is due to some issues with all 29 states being able to do FBI background checks.
 The states and the IMLC are working through this so more states can be SPLs.

-The 20 states currently accepting applications are: Alabama, Arizona, Colorado, Idaho, Illinois, Iowa, Kansas, Maine, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Utah, Washington, West Virginia, Wisconsin and Wyoming.
+The 21 states currently accepting applications are: Alabama, Arizona, Colorado, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Utah, Washington, West Virginia, Wisconsin and Wyoming.

 Is my state part of the Compact?

-- You must be licensed and living in Alabama, Arizona, Colorado, Idaho, Illinois, Iowa, Kansas, Maine, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin or Wyoming and carry a State of Principle Licensure (SPL) for one of these states.
+- You must be licensed and living in Alabama, Arizona, Colorado, Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Utah, Washington, West Virginia, Wisconsin and Wyoming and carry a State of Principle Licensure (SPL) for one of these states.
 This is required to get a license in another state.

 - You must be board certified.